 Materials

-Give a copy of Appendix 2D.1 and a token to each student or pair.
+Give a copy of the blank chart (Appendix 2D.1) and a counter to each student or pair.

-Have students place their token on a starting number, such as 54.
+Have students place their counter on a starting number, such as 54.

 Draw an arrow or a series of arrows on a blank grid.

-Invite students to move their tokens, one square at a time, in the order of the arrows to determine the mystery number chosen by the teacher.
+Invite students to move their counters, one square at a time, in the order of the arrows to determine the mystery number chosen by the teacher.

 Note: The first arrow indicates that you need to move down one square, increasing the number by 10, to reach 64.
 The second arrow indicates that you should move down another square to 74.
 The third arrow indicates that you should move one square to the right to 75.
-The last arrow indicates that you must move another square to the right to get to 76, which is the mystery number in this case.
-The first trial may require a demonstration on a number mat or number chart.
+The last arrow indicates that you must move another square to the right to get to 76, which is the mystery number.
+The first attempt may require a demonstration on a hundreds mat or chart.

 Have students choose a mystery number, write it on a piece of paper, and provide clues in the form of arrows for their partner to find the number.